At a Glance

 - Provide advice to services on how to complete robust Equality Impact Needs Assessments and help to provide constructive challenge to ensure that services are taking every opportunity to reduce inequality locally.

-- Play your part in the wider Policy and Review team by sharing responsibility for business as usual tasks including producing regular briefings, collating corporate plan updates, and reviewing Equality Impact Needs Assessments.
+You will play your part in the wider Policy and Review team by sharing responsibility for business as usual tasks including producing regular briefings, collating corporate plan updates, and reviewing Equality Impact Needs Assessments.
+We work on high profile projects and routinely work with elected members.
+You therefore should have an understanding of working in a political environment.

 Currently, we work as a team from the office for two days a week, across two locations (Wandsworth Town Hall and Richmond Civic Centre).